Category Archives: Alfred Hitchcock

 Robert Walker makes Bruno a delicious villain- devious, clever, manipulative, and even comical at times.
 He is mesmerizing in his wickedness- so much so that the audience roots for him.

-Later in the film when Guy is playing tennis, he gazes into the stands to see the spectators turning left and turning right in tandem with the moving tennis ball, and the audience sees a staring straight ahead Bruno immersed in the sea of swaying heads.
+Later in the film when Guy is playing tennis, he gazes into the stands to see the spectators turning left and right in tandem with the moving tennis ball, and the audience sees a staring straight ahead Bruno immersed in the sea of swaying heads.

 It is a highly effective, creepy scene.